Catholic Church in Poland

-The Polish Catholic Church, or Catholic Church in Poland, is part of the Roman Catholic Church under the spiritual leadership of the Pope in Rome, and the Episcopal Conference of Poland.
-There are 41 Catholic dioceses of the Latin Church and three eparchies of the Eastern Churches in Poland.
-These comprise about 10,000 parishes and religious orders.
-There are 33 million registered Catholics (the data includes the number of infants baptized) in Poland.
+Polish members of the Catholic Church, like elsewhere in the world, are under the spiritual leadership of the Pope in Rome.
+The Latin Church includes 41 dioceses.
+There are three eparchies of the Ukrainian Greek Catholic Church in the country, with members of the Armenian Catholic Church under the Ordinariate for Eastern Catholics in Poland.
+The ordinaries of these jurisdictions comprise the Episcopal Conference of Poland.
+Combined, these comprise about 10,000 parishes and religious orders.
+There are 40.55 million registered Catholics (the data includes the number of infants baptized) in Poland.
 The primate of the Church is Wojciech Polak, Archbishop of Gniezno.
-According to 2015 demographics, 92.9% of Poland's population is Roman Catholic.
-Other statistics suggest this number could be as low as 85.8%.